The Big Mother AGI Architecture (or Framework) comprises:

 1. Ensure that, as you evolve (and occasionally self-replicate), this dominant goal is faithfully preserved in its entirety; should you fail to do so, then you will have failed to achieve your dominant goal.

-3. For each individual human, and for the human population as a whole (both present and future), strive to maximise the extent to which their true preferences are satisfied, in every meaningful timeframe, using your knowledge of true human preferences to resolve any trade-offs that may arise while doing so.
+3. For each individual human, and for the human population as a whole (both present and future), strive to maximise the extent to which their actual preferences are realised, in every meaningful timeframe, using your knowledge of actual human preferences to resolve any trade-offs that may arise while doing so.

 4. In performing any of these directives, never knowingly lie to, or deliberately deceive, any human.

-5. Notwithstanding the above directives (and in subordination to them), strive to minimise the standard deviation of the extent to which true human preferences are satisfied over the present human population."
+5. Notwithstanding the above directives (and in subordination to them), strive to minimise the standard deviation of the extent to which actual human preferences are realised over the present human population."

-If we equate "human happiness" with "the extent to which true human preferences are satisfied" then (simply stated) the above dominant goal becomes:
+If we equate "human happiness" with "the extent to which actual human preferences are realised" then (simply stated) the above dominant goal becomes:

 I believe that the above two-pronged approach:

-1. continuously striving to maximise the extent to which true human preferences are satisfied, having determined by continuous observation what true human preferences are
+1. continuously striving to maximise the extent to which actual human preferences are realised, having determined by continuous observation what actual human preferences are

 2. doing so in the context of "extensive general world knowledge" accumulated first at steps C02/C03 and then subsequently as part of the machine's continued operation

 effectively solves the goal alignment problem.
-As a result of this combination, Big Mother should remain effectively aligned with human goals (preferences, values, etc) in perpetuity.
+As a result of this combination (and on the understanding that G01 identifies and resolves any remaining corner cases), Big Mother should remain effectively aligned with human goals (preferences, values, etc) in perpetuity.

 I would very strongly advise against adding to the machine's dominant goal any additional clauses intended to constrain the machine's behaviour in any specific way.
-The concept of happiness (satisfying true preferences) effectively encapsulates everything of interest to humans; for example, if people truly prefer not to have their privacy violated (i.e. if it were to be violated then they would be unhappy about it) then this will be reflected in the machine's understanding of true human preferences as determined by its observation of human behaviour.
-Similarly re expressly requiring the machine to obey the law; this will again be reflected in humans' true preferences.
-In fact, an absolute requirement that the machine must obey the rule of law would mean that a malicious human actor might gain control of the machine by gaining control of the law - and there's absolutely no way that we would want a malicious human to gain control of a super-intelligent super-knowledgeable machine in this, or any other, way.
-Humans (in general) cannot be trusted, but (as specified) the machine can always be trusted; in fact (assuming that we have performed all of G01 to C04 correctly) the machine can be trusted far more than any human - remember, "maximally-trustworthy" is one of the machine's stated design goals.
+The concept of happiness (realising actual preferences) effectively encapsulates everything of interest to humans; for example, if people truly prefer not to have their privacy violated (if it were to be violated then they would be unhappy about it) then this will be reflected in the machine's understanding of actual human preferences as determined by its observation of human behaviour.
+Similarly re expressly requiring the machine to obey the law; this will again be reflected in humans' actual preferences.
+An absolute requirement that the machine must obey the rule of law would mean that a malicious human actor might gain control of the machine by gaining control of the law -- and there's absolutely no way that we would want a malicious human to gain control of a super-intelligent super-knowledgeable machine in this, or any other, way.
+Humans (in general) cannot be trusted, but the machine (as specified) can always be trusted; in fact (assuming that we have performed all of G01 to C04 correctly) the machine can be trusted far more than any human -- remember, "maximally-trustworthy" is one of the machine's stated design goals.